Skip to content

 Set the repository variable TEXRA_REVIEW_ENABLED to false to pause TeXRA reviews without removing the workflow file.
 Set it back to anything else (or unset it) to resume.

 Out of the box, TeXRA posts review comments but can't resolve or reply to its own earlier threads — GitHub's default Actions token isn't allowed to.
 If you want TeXRA to clean up its own threads on subsequent pushes (resolving fixed ones, replying with updates rather than re-posting), create a personal or fine-grained access token with pull-request review permissions and add it as a TEXRA_REVIEW_GITHUB_TOKEN repo secret.
+The workflow above detects the secret and switches thread resolution on automatically — no workflow edit needed.

 Next Steps